arhirani/Book-Search-Engine/README.md

 #Task2: Front End Design
 Front End Design for Task 1 where the suggestions will be fetched based on the query given.
 It uses debouncing technique to limit the function calls.

+# Features
+* A user can search the summaries in the input box and the relevant results will get displayed.
+* The user can adjust the list of suggestions.
+* The books selected by the user will be displayed as cards along with its summaries.